agussaputran/ib15-weekly-assessment/readme.md

 # 1st Week Backend Assessment

-In this assessment you must create a function that accepts more than one parameter in the form of a string  and returns a value in the form of a string combination of the parameters entered.
+In this assessment you must create a function that accepts more than one parameter in of string  and returns a value string combination of the parameters entered.

 **Deadline**: Friday, 15 October 2021, 23:59 WIB